Edward Fenwick: Early life

-With the assistance of Luke Concanen, assistant to the Master of the Dominican Order, Fenwick received permission to return to the United States and to establish a Dominican college.
-He arrived in America in the autumn of 1804, accompanied by Friar Robert Angier.
-He was received by Bishop John Carroll, who suggested that Fenwick and the Dominicans who accompanied him should evangelize the vast regions of the United States west of the Appalachian Mountains, including the territories acquired in the 1803 Louisiana Purchase.
+With the assistance of Luke Concanen, assistant to the Master of the Dominican Order, Fenwick received permission from the Dominican Order to return to what was now the United States and establish a Dominican college there.
+He arrived in Baltimore, Maryland, in the autumn of 1804, accompanied by Brother Robert Angier.
+Fenwick was received by Bishop John Carroll.
+Carroll was bishop of the Diocese of Baltimore, which then covered the entire small Catholic population in the United States.
+He suggested that Fenwick and his fellow Dominicans should evangelize the new states and territories west of the Appalachian Mountains.